br3ndonland/udacity-fsnd-p5-map/info/map-methods.md

 - Next, I worked on the CSS.
 I gave the sidenav the same background as the [Palenight Material Theme](https://github.com/equinusocio/vsc-material-theme/blob/master/src/themes/settings/specific/palenight.json), and set margins, padding and other properties.
 - Transition and animation
   - I'm not totally happy with the transition.
 I would like the text in the sidenav to be static, and just have the main page pull back, instead of having the sidenav text roll in.
+Also, because the width is being changed, a scroll bar momentarily appears as the content is scrunched down.
   - Scott Tolinski from [Level Up Tutorials](https://www.leveluptutorials.com/) has some helpful [tutorials](https://youtu.be/ccqRk7Ehru4) using CSS transforms.
   - I looked into CSS animations, rather than transitions.
   - I read [Google's "Building performant expand & collapse animations" post](https://developers.google.com/web/updates/2017/03/performant-expand-and-collapse).
 I found out that Google does not recommend animating width and height because of slow performance.